 To wash and massage your face, think about massaging the muscles under the skin rather than just the skin.
 Begin by rinsing with lukewarm water to moisten facial skin.
 In your hands work up a nice lather with your soap.

 Then with your fingertips slowly and gently massage in upward circular motions into your skin.
-You don't want to be so gentle that can't really feel anything, but you do not want to pull on the skin either.
-Be gentle around the delicate eye area.
+Don't be so gentle that can not really feel anything, but you do not want to pull on the skin either.
+Be especially careful around the delicate eye area.

 Adding a soft cotton face cloth or face pad to your cleansing massage can help with daily gentle exfoliation.

 After washing, the skin should be thoroughly rinsed with cool or tepid water.
 Use a soft cotton cloth or towel and remember to pat dry.